 18. Why aren’t Wild Planet tuna, sardines and anchovies canned in the U.S?

 The last sardine factory in the U.S. closed in 2010 and there is no tuna cannery capable of processing our volume.
 Cost of production in the U.S. would also greatly increase the retail price of our products, making them difficult for the average family to afford.
 In order to support our mission of making sustainable seafood choices mainstream and accessible we have elected to process our albacore and skipjack tuna, as well as our sardines and anchovies in state-of-the-art partner facilities in Vietnam, Thailand, Morocco, Ecuador and occasionally Peru.
 Since Wild Planet sources from environmentally exemplary fisheries around the world, our selection of the strategically located canning facilities noted above also result in less transportation distances overall.
-Please see this link for a condensed pdf of additional information: Wild Planet: Processing Facility in Vietnam.
+Please read the Wild Planet perspective on this topic here: The Wild Planet Perspective: Processing Facility in Vietnam.

 19. What is the carbon-load of producing these products overseas?